jagans94/keras-playbooks/README.md

  - Incomplete examples: The examples in the documentation are sometimes incomplete, i.e. missing `import` statements, input data etc.
  - Depth: Keras is a high-level neural networks API, but also offers a lot of depth w.r.t customization.
 For example, most implementations you might find online, just use the `Sequential` model type for model building, which is a very small part of the entire API.
  - [TensorFlow](https://github.com/tensorflow/tensorflow): I can't do the same with Tensorflow.
 Have you seen it's API documentation?
 Damn!!

 ## What this is?
 It's a collection of play/practice books where you'll learn to use **Keras** in much more depth through experimentation.
+This will be very useful, if you've just started out with DL and chosen Keras as your go-to DL library.

 ## What this is not?
-It's not a tutorial for Keras.
-Period.
+It's not a tutorial for Keras or Deep Learning, period.

+But, it can be a strong supplementation for learning the Keras API.

 ## Citation:
  - This was inspired from Nathaniel's [A Bit of Deep Learning and Keras](https://github.com/knathanieltucker/a-bit-of-deep-learning-and-keras/tree/master/notebooks).